GUIDELINES FOR THE DETERMINATION OF SATISFACTORY ACADEMIC PROGRESS, ACADEMIC WARNING, ACADEMIC PROBATION, AND ACADEMIC SUSPENSION

 In order to assist students, parents and academic advisors in determining whether a student is making academic progress, WPI has adopted the following guideline: The student must complete at least 4/3 units of work in two successive terms, excluding Military Science, Physical Education and Consortium courses.

-Each student's academic record will be reviewed at the conclusion of terms B and D according to the guidelines above.
-If a student's performance falls short of either guideline 1 or 2, the student, parent and academic advisor will be notified that the student is not making satisfactory progress.
+Each student's academic record will be reviewed at the conclusion of terms B and D according to the guideline above.
+If a student's performance falls short, the student, parent and academic advisor will be notified that the student is not making satisfactory progress.
 The notification will place the student on Academic Warning.
 At this time, the student is urged, with the help of his/her advisor, to identify the nature of the academic difficulty and to formulate a course of action for overcoming the difficulty.

-During the next review of academic progress, should the student fail, once again, to maintain satisfactory academic progress, the student, parent and academic advisor will be notified.
+During the next review of academic progress, should the student fail, once again, to meet the guideline above, the student, parent and academic advisor will be notified.
 This notification will place the student on Academic Probation for two terms.
 Academic Probation will prevent the student from receiving financial aid, will result in loss of eligibility for team sports, will prevent the student from obtaining undergraduate employment in the Co-op Program and will prevent participation in the Global Perspectives Program.